Speedstor/sswiki/README.md

 ## Thoughts
 - Problem that this solves: engineering information on Google is unreliable but useful.
 - We want to promote Wikipedia, while adding to it by being a neighboring site
+- Why does Wikipedia still not have full credibility, and how could it increase its quality, so that it is?
+  - Is it true that someone will trust something like "New York Times" more than Wikipedia?
+  - Is it true someone will trust YouTube Video more than wikipedia?

 <br/>